CodeSmithCeo/CV/README.md

 _Neoinfo d.o.o., Zagreb, Croatia, 04/2017 – 05/2019_

-During this engagement, I transitioned into the role of a full-stack developer, and within the first year, assumed the position of the lead developer's right hand.
-My responsibilities encompassed the full range of tasks, from refining CSS styles to optimizing database performance for a project developed for an insurance company, based on **AngularJS** (styled with **Bootstrap**), **ASP.NET** (augmented with **Entity Framework**), and a **Microsoft SQL Server** database.
+During this engagement, I **transitioned into the role of a full-stack developer**, and within the first year, **assumed the position of the lead developer's right hand**, eventually replacing him on his departure.
+My responsibilities encompassed the full range of tasks, from refining CSS styles to optimizing database performance for a project developed for an insurance company, based on AngularJS (styled with **Bootstrap**), **ASP.NET** (augmented with **Entity Framework**), and a **Microsoft SQL Server** database.

-Leveraging my academic background and innate ability to quickly grasp new technologies, I adeptly tackled challenges such as shifting mindset to a strongly typed language (**C#**), navigating the .NET ecosystem efficiently, and extending the existing ER model, often remodeling it to increase performance.
+Leveraging my academic background and innate ability to quickly grasp new technologies, I adeptly tackled challenges such as shifting mindset to a strongly typed language (**C#**), navigating the **ASP.NET** ecosystem efficiently, and extending the existing ER model, often remodeling it to increase performance.
 The result was the **expansion of their business from Croatia to the Italian market, with the Italian partner selecting me as the primary point of contact**, increased performance and far more maintainable code.
-In the end, the **development team underwent a 60% reduction**, even as the application managed over **three times the volume of data**, allowing for the redistribution of human resources elsewhere.
+In the end, the **development team experienced a 40% reduction**, even as the application managed over **three times the volume of data**, allowing for the redistribution of human resources elsewhere.

 ### Frontend Web Developer

 _Snowfall d.o.o., Zagreb, Croatia (sadly, closed months after my departure), 03/2016 – 04/2017_

-I have independently designed and developed an automated end-to-end testing solution using **Selenium** and **WebDriverIO**, integrated with **BrowserStack**, for over 90 different versions of an Ember based payment portal for **Panasonic WISP** in-flight purchases.
+I have envisioned and developed an **automated end-to-end testing solution** using **Selenium** and **WebDriverIO**, integrated with **BrowserStack**, for over 90 different versions of an Ember-based payment portal for **Panasonic** WISP in-flight purchases, which significantly enhanced our ability to test both the core and vendor-specific changes by a magnitude of a hundred.

-Made a significant contribution to both the codebase as a member of a team using **AngularJS**, **Ionic**, and **Cordova** to develop multiple user group application for the Swedish transportation company MTR.
+Made a significant contribution to both the codebase as a member of a team using **AngularJS**, **Ionic**, and **Cordova** to develop multiple user group applications for the Swedish transportation company **MTR**.

 ### Frontend Developer